-582See Treas.
+675See Treas.
 Reg.
 Sec.
 1.708-1(c).

-583Preamble, T.D.
+676Preamble, T.D.
 8925, 2001-1 C.B.
 496, 499.

-584I.R.C. § 708(b)(2)(A).
+677I.R.C. § 708(b)(2)(A).

-b.
+considered as terminated.679 If the members of none of the merging or consolidating partnerships have an interest of more than 50-percent in the capital and profits of the resulting partnership, all of the merged or consolidated partnerships are terminated, and a new partnership results.680 b.
 Closing of the Tax Year for Terminated Partnerships and Filing of Federal Income Tax Returns for Such Partnerships.
-Under the regulations, the tax years of the partnerships that are considered terminated in the merger are closed588 and such partnerships are required to file their returns for the taxable year ending upon the date of termination (which is the date of merger or consolidation).589 The resulting partnership in the merger is required to file a tax return for the tax year of the partnership that is considered to continue in the merger.590 The resulting partnership uses the employer identification number ("EIN") of the continuing partnership on the return.591 The return is required to state that the resulting partnership is a continuation of such merging or consolidating partnerships, and must include the names, addresses, and EINs of the other merged or consolidated partnerships.
-The respective distributive shares of the partners for the periods prior to and including the date of the merger or consolidation and subsequent to the date of merger or consolidation are required to be shown as a part of the return.592 c.
+Under the regulations, the tax years of the partnerships that are considered terminated in the merger are closed681 and such partnerships are required to file their returns for the taxable year ending upon the date of termination (which is the date of merger or consolidation).682 The resulting partnership in the merger is required to file a tax return for the tax year of the partnership that is considered to continue in the merger.683 The resulting partnership uses the employer identification number ("EIN") of the continuing partnership on the return.684 The return is required to state that the resulting partnership is a continuation of such merging or consolidating partnership, and must include the names, addresses, and EINs of the other merged or consolidated partnerships.
+The respective distributive shares of the partners for the periods prior to and including the date of the merger or consolidation and subsequent to the date of merger or consolidation are required to be shown as a part of the return.685 c.
 Example.
 The regulations contain an example illustrating the closing of the tax year and filing requirements for the continuing and terminated partnerships in a merger.
 Assume that A and B, both calendar year taxpayers, each own a 50-percent interest in the capital and profits of the AB Partnership, a calendar-year partnership.
 Assume further that C and D, both calendar year taxpayers, each own a 50-percent interest in the capital and profits of the CD Partnership, a calendar-year partnership.
 The AB Partnership and the CD Partnership merge on September 30, 1999, and form the ABCD Partnership.
 After the merger, the partners have capital and profits interests as follows: